Get Involved with IPS

 - Click "Search Jobs"

 - In Position Type, select "Student Worker" and Click "Search"

-- Locate one of the following postings: "Office Assistant (International Programs & Services)" or "Graduate Assistant (International Programs & Services)" Note: These options will only appear if we are currently hiring.
+- Locate one of the following postings: "Office Assistant (International Programs & Services)" Note: This option will only appear if we are currently hiring.

 GLOBAL AMBASSADOR PROGRAM

 The Global Ambassador Program (GAP) promotes international education and leadership opportunities for Millersville University students.
 Global Ambassadors promote the overall goal of creating an internationalized campus community by supporting the transition of international students and the reintegration of study abroad alumni to campus, by actively taking part in a variety of international initiatives on campus such as International Education Week and International Tea Time, and by enabling students and faculty to share their rich histories in educational presentations in the community.

 Students who successfully complete GAP will be recognized for their dedication each semester.

 Bethany: Middle-level Education major with a concentration in English.
 She became a Global Ambassador because she loves to meet new people and learn about other cultures.
 Bethany has made many friends through this program that have greatly enriched her life.
 This has been one of her favorite college memories.

 Bronte: An Italo-American who’s passionate about languages.
 She became a Global Ambassador to immerse herself in Millersville’s international community.
 Her favorite memories include volunteering at the Multicultural Showcase and getting to know the students through weekly conversation.

 Guanqi: An international student from China studying biology.
 He became an ambassador to learn more about the United States and to experience different cultures.
 He has been able to meet new people and expand his horizons through this experience.